-The room was full with young female attorneys, positive vibes, and great enthusiasm from the panel.
-Lunch was served as the panel offered the attendees useful tips to use when in courtroom, based on the experience they have gained through their practice.
+The room was full of young female attorneys, positive vibes, and great enthusiasm from the panel.
+Lunch was served as the panel offered the attendees useful tips to use when in the courtroom, based on the experience they have gained through their practice.

 Here are our top 3 tips that were discussed: